ribeirodanilo/userservice/README.md

-# userservice
-Security Service Application Demo

-Conceitos:
+# Conceitos:
-	Authentication: Verifies you are who you say you are
+- Authentication: Verifies you are who you say you are
-	Authorization: Decides if you have permissiion to access a resource
+- Authorization: Decides if you have permissiion to access a resource

-Passos:
+# Passos:
 	1. Montar o projeto com as seguintes dependencias:
-		a. <artifactId>spring-boot-starter-data-jpa</artifactId>
+		<artifactId>spring-boot-starter-data-jpa</artifactId>
 		<artifactId>spring-boot-starter-security</artifactId>
 		<artifactId>spring-boot-starter-web</artifactId>
 		<artifactId>spring-boot-devtools</artifactId>